hohehohe2/timeKeeper/readme.txt

 				GDotNode: Dot node

 # ------------------------------------------------------
-MTreeNode, GTreeNodeCanvasBase

-MTreeNode is;
+MTreeNode

 - Model components, no sense of GUI
 - Has attribute
 - Has hierarchy
 - Event notification mechanism
 - Supports pickling
 - For general purpose

-GTreeNodeCanvasBase is;
-	- GCanvas to be used with MTreeNode classes
-	- Every MTreeNode that a canvas is displaying has the same parent
-	- Incharge of creating and registering GNode subclass instance from MTreeNode
-	- Abstract, subclass should provide MTreeNode subclass -> GNode subclass mapping
-	- GNode subclass constructors must be compatible with this node
-	- For general purpose

 		object(Python)
-			MTreeNode: Base class of a model nodes with attribute, event notification, grouping GCanvas
+			MTreeNode: Base class of a model nodes with attribute, event notification, grouping
-			GTreeNodeCanvasBase: GCanvas to be used with MTreeNode classes

 # ======================================================
 MTaskNode, MTaskDotNode